Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 <!--* Compliance.
 List any security standards or sub-sections the project is
   already documented as meeting (PCI-DSS, COBIT, ISO, GDPR, etc.). -->
 *  Thanos does not currently document meeting particular compliance standards.
+*  Although not meeting any particular standards, Thanos relies on FLOSS (Free/Libre Open-Source Software) libraries and TLS encryption to ensure robustness and security.